thesmittel/ooer-os/README.md

 A website designed to emulate your typical graphical consumer OS that supports third party applications.
 It is more a proof of concept, a bit of fun, rather than anything useful.

+## Current version:
+`0.1.240329`

 ## Features

-- Looks and feels like an operating system
-- Doesnt work like one
-- Registering and logging in
+- Login and signup somewhat functional
-- Windows:
-    - Moving
-    - Snapping (only maximising)
-    - minimising
-    - closing
-- "Applications"
+- UI largely functional
-    - Multiple permissions levels
-        - System (level 2): access to entire document including socket
-        - Elevated (level 1): can modify its own windows entirely allowing for example dialog boxes asking the user to save
+- Still lacking actual functionality
+- Push notifications (Have to go through server)

+### Windows
+Can be moved, closed, minimised, support snapping (so far only for maximising).
+Taskbar is present and functional, though not yet finished, window previews as well as app instance groups will soon be added.
+Both CSS and javascript belonging to a window are locked within their respective "scopes", CSS in particular cannot alter anything outside the window body it belongs to, meaning it essentially functions like iframes.

+### Applications
+Applications have multiple permission levels that are defined serverside As of now, all applications run on the main thread, a draw API and webworkers are planned.
+`<script>` tags are not permitted and will be deleted serverside, if present in the html of an application.
+Theres a potential vulnerability still present but for that you still need to use the script delivery system, but that could conceivably be used to bypass the permission level by sending a separate file.
+But programmatically adding script tags doesnt work for L0/L1 applications (in theory)

-        - Base (level 0): can only modify the body of the window, not the header
+- Base (L0): only has access to the actual body of the window, not the header and its elements.
-    - Global objects have been disabled for levels 1 and 0, so no `window`, `globalThis` etc.
+    - No access to global JS objects like `window`, `globalThis` etc.
-    - CSS is entirely local, meaning theres no restriction on styling, it will only ever effect the windowbody
-    - JS is entirely local too
-    - no intervals for permission levels 0 and 1
-    - `<script>` are not allowed in an applications HTML itself, scripts will be added to an applications window by the "OS" itself.
-The tags and their content are removed by the server.
-        - programmatically creating script elements will not work either for permission levels 0 and 1
-    - as of now, there is no way to run scripts without a window.
-That wouldnt even really make sense considering you cant access anything outside, but it just wont do it.
-    - Applications can have several different forms, windowed, fullscreen, widget
+    - locally scoped Javascript
+    - No setInterval (for now, im working on it), setTimeout is available

+- Elevated (L1): has access to the entire body of the window, allowing a few extra customisations
+    - Other than that, it is the same as L0
+    - Server communication will be added for L1 applications soon.

-    - System level applications are themselves modules.
-They thus have access to all other system modules.
+- System (L2): instead of being a regular main thread global scope script that removes access to specific objects, System apps are modules and thus have access to all exposed system functions.

-- "API": Server requests are grouped into 4 categories:
+Running scripts without a window doesnt work, not even for system apps.
+That latter part might change, allowing system apps to set up permanent event handlers, for example.

+As of now, only windowed applications are implemented, there are plans for widgets and fullscreen applications in the future.

+### "API"
+Bit of a stretch, but you can make specific requests to the server based on 4 categories:
 - "Client" deals with changes to userdata
 - "System" deals with events that directly impact functionality
 - "Auth" deals with login, signup, logout
 - "App" deals with application requests
-    - Soon there will be documentation
-- Everything is neatly hidden away in modules, meaning not even system applications have access to system internals (for now)
-- Notifications (Have to go through server)
+Will document soon.

 ## Coming soon
+- unified UI element styling in the form of custom tags for a more cohesive and easier to write design
 - "globalise" emitter and listener events for system apps only
 - App communication with the server, will only be available for system apps for now.
 - Search function